-Our National Infertility Unit (NIU) is here to help you.
-It is staffed by a dedicated team of registered nurses and infertility coordinators.
-They can help you with determining eligibility for benefits and precertification.
-They can also give you information about our infertility Institutes of ExcellenceTM(IOE) facilities.
+The National Infertility Unit (NIU) can help you with determining eligibility for benefits and precertification.
+They can also give you information about our infertility Institutes of Excellence[TM] (IOE) facilities.
 You can call the NIU at 1-800-575-5999.

-Your non-designated network provider will request approval from us in advance for your infertility services.
+Your non designated network provider will request approval from us in advance for your infertility services.